 9 Successful People with Dyslexia

 How can people with dyslexia succeed?

-Dyslexia is an unexpected difficulty in reading experienced by people who are otherwise intelligent.
-Successful people with dyslexia are able to find their strengths or gifts in life and pursue them.
+Dyslexia is an unexpected difficulty in reading experienced by otherwise intelligent people.
+Successful people with dyslexia can find their strengths or gifts in life and pursue them.

 No matter where you are in the world, you’ll encounter dyslexic people who didn’t let their early difficulties with literacy impact their drive to succeed.
-Let’s take a look at how these 9 people with dyslexia learned to overcome their struggle and become successful.
+Let’s look at how these nine people with dyslexia learned to overcome their struggle and become successful.

+9 Successful People with Dyslexia